dashspandan/Ratri/README.md

 python generate_runner.py
 ```

-This launches an interactive wizard that:
+This launches an interactive command-line wizard that:
 - Queries the NASA Exoplanet Archive for orbital and stellar parameters
 - Lets you select literature references per parameter
 - Prompts for instrument, observing mode, exposure time, and date range